How much does an AC repair typically cost?

 Where can I get parts for my American Standard equipment?

-As an American Standard dealer, we are the best resource for the correct, current parts of your system, as well as availability and competitive pricing.
+As an Award Wining American Standard Dealer, we are the best resource for the correct, current parts of your system, as well as availability and competitive pricing.